-In FY20, ECU received 20 referrals from MDE.
-As a result of these MDE referrals, ECU opened 14 investigations.
-Including matters carried over from FY19, ECU filed charges in five cases generated from MDE referrals and completed four prosecutions during the fiscal year.
+In FY21, ECU received 25 referrals from MDE.
+As a result of these MDE referrals, ECU opened 18 investigations.
+Including matters carried over from FY20, ECU filed charges in seven cases generated from MDE referrals and completed one prosecution during the fiscal year.
 Other investigations remain ongoing.
-Note that charges may also be formally filed in a different fiscal year than when the investigation was opened by ECU.
+Note that charges may also be formally filed in a different fiscal year than when the investigation was opened.
 Additionally, in prosecuting criminal cases, it is not uncommon for charges in a case to be filed during one fiscal year and concluded during a subsequent fiscal year.
+More details appear in the tables below.